The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Grand Canyon Hiking Trails

-• For beginners: Cape Final - This 4-mile (roundtrip) hike along the northern edge of an isolated, quiet and relatively flat area, making it accessible to hikers of all skill levels.
-The trail takes tourists away from the more crowded routes and provides stunning views of the eastern Grand Canyon, including the Temple of Vishnu and the Temple of Jupiter.
+• For beginners: The Cape Final is a 4-mile hike (round trip) along the North Rim over isolated, quiet, and relatively flat terrain, making it accessible to hikers of all skill levels.
+The trail takes hikers away from more crowded routes and provides stunning views of the eastern Grand Canyon, including the Temple of Vishnu and the Temple of Jupiter.

-• For intermediate level: South Kaibab Trail - Starting at Yaki Point on the South Rim, hikers descend 4500 feet (1370 meters) nearly 7 miles (11 km) along the ridge line to the Kaibab Suspension Bridge that crosses the Colorado River.
-The 1,5-mile hike to Cedar Ridge is an ideal daytime option, you can continue down the river and stay overnight.
-This trail easily connects to Bright Angel for longer, but develops into an uphill the next day.
+• For intermediate level: South Kaibab Trail - Beginning at Yaki Point on the South Frontier, hikers descend 4500 feet (1370 meters) nearly 7 miles (11 km) along the ridge line to the Kaibab Suspension Bridge, which crosses the Colorado River.
+The 1,5-mile hike to Cedar Ridge is an ideal day hike, or you can continue to the river and stay overnight.
+This trail easily connects with Bright Angel for a longer time but becomes an ascent the next day.

-• For intermediate level: Ribbon Falls - Starting at the bottom of the Canyon, this is an 11-mile (about 18 km) day hike from Phantom Ranch or campsite.
-A great way to feel comfortable in the heat is the path to the falls through lush vegetation to a secluded, cool and humid place.
+• For intermediate level: Ribbon Falls - Starting at the bottom of the Canyon, is an 11-mile roundtrip day hike from Phantom Ranch or a campsite.
+A great way to stay comfortable in the heat, hikers walk up to the falls through lush vegetation to a secluded, cool, and humid spot.

-• For experts: The Grandview Trail, one of the Canyon's lesser-known trails, is not as well maintained as the others, so it is thought to be suitable for advanced training.
-Originally built as a mining trail, this trail is replete with extremely steep descents, and in the summer months the top of the trail can be covered with snow and ice.
+• For experts: The Grandview Trail is one of the Canyon's lesser-known trails and is not as well maintained as the others, so it is considered suitable for advanced skill levels.
+Originally built as a mining route, this path is riddled with extremely steep descents, and during the summer months the upper portion of the trail can be covered in snow and ice.

 Best day trip option

-Reaching approximately 10 miles (16 km) one way, Bright Angel is the most popular hiking trail in the Grand Canyon.
-Not only is it easily accessible from the South Rim - the trail is just west of Bright Angel Lodge in the Grand Canyon Village, this trail also offers great views.
-And on it you can shorten the path at any time to complete the hike in one day.
-This earthen trail has several water stations and indoor rest stops and is considered the safest trail in the canyon.
-The first 4 miles (6,4 km) of the trail are steep, after the Indian Garden, the trail levels off and finally ends at Bright Angel Campground.
+Reaching approximately 10 miles (16 km) each way, Bright Angel is the most popular hiking trail in the Grand Canyon.
+Not only is it easily accessible from the South Rim—the trail is just west of Bright Angel Lodge in Grand Canyon Village—but the route also offers great views.
+You can also shorten the route at any time to complete the hike in one day.
+This dirt trail has several water stations and covered rest stops and is considered the safest trail in the canyon.
+The first 4 miles (6,4 km) of the trail are steep, after Indian Garden the trail levels out and finally ends at the Bright Angel Campground.

 On the subject: Grand Canyon: What you need to know about the main natural attractions of the United States